 Fun Fact: Both Alan & Abigail, also co-starred together in Little Miss Sunshine.
 Alan went on to win an Academy Award for Best Supporting Actor.
 By the way, Spencer Breslin is Abigail Breslin’s real life older brother.

 Holiday Figures interacting with Santa, predicted Rise Of The Guardians.
+They first appears in The Santa Clause 2.

 A Fart Joke managed to give me a chuckle.